Analysis | The first census records of three American presidents ... almost

 There’s just one problem.
 The map doesn’t show Maple Street.
 It would be somewhere in the circle below, not yet drawn on the map.

 Because of the addition of new streets (mostly named after tree varieties), the Bush home can be found in enumeration district 165-1A.
-That so many of the homes in the area are new is reflected in Edna McDonald’s documentation: house after house is listed as “vacant.”
+That so many of the homes in the area are new is reflected in Edna McDonald’s documentation: House after house is listed as “vacant.”

 Including the one that would eventually house two Presidents Bush.

 Was this a mistake?
 Had the Bushes not yet moved in as of May 2?
 There’s no record of them in California.
-There is a George W. Bush listed in Odessa, Tex., where the family lived prior to Midland, but he’s 54 years old and married to a woman named Easter, which aligns with neither president.
+There is a George W. Bush listed in Odessa, Tex., where the family lived before Midland, but he’s 54 years old and married to a woman named Easter, which aligns with neither president.

 Another miss.